01 of 06

 Mickey's Halloween Party at Disneyland California

-Every October, Mickey Mouse gives a Halloween party for all his pals, and you're invited.
+Every year, Mickey Mouse gives a Halloween party for all his pals, and you're invited.
 It takes place in Disneyland Park.
-There's a similar party at Disney World's Magic Kingdom in Florida which is called Mickey's Not-So-Scary Halloween Party, but we're talking about the one that happens in Anaheim, California.
+There's a similar party at Disney World's Magic Kingdom in Florida which is called Mickey's Not-So-Scary Halloween Party, but this is about the one that happens in Anaheim, California.

 Reasons to go to Mickey's Halloween Party

-The #1 reason to go is that it's a lot of fun, with a good old-fashioned Halloween spirit and none of the chainsaw-wielding, fake-blood-spattering gore of other southern California theme park events.
-Besides that, Mickey has lots of unique events planned for his guests, and it's a good value, too.
+The #1 reason to accept Mickey's invitation is that it's a lot of fun, with good old-fashioned Halloween spirit and none of the chainsaw-wielding, fake-blood-spattering gore of other southern California theme park events.

-- A ticket for Mickey's party can be bought for the lowest price you'll pay for a Disneyland ticket all year long.
-The party lasts 4 hours and ticket-holders can get in 3 hours before that, so you get 7 hours of Disneyland for less than the normal ticket price - and free parking, too.
+If that wasn't enough, you will save money.
+A ticket for Mickey's party can be bought for the lowest price you'll pay for a Disneyland ticket all year long.
+The party lasts five hours.
+Ticket-holders can get in three hours before that.
+That gives you eight hours of Disneyland for less than the normal ticket price.

-- It's the only time of year that adults and kids older than 10 years old can wear a costume inside Disneyland.
+It's also the only time of year that adults and kids older than ten years old can wear a costume inside Disneyland.
 Costumes need to be kid-friendly, non-offensive and safe, though.

-Besides all that, you can go trick-or-treating inside the park on "Treat Trails."
+Besides all that, you watch a Halloween-themed parade and fireworks, and you can go trick-or-treating inside the park on "Treat Trails."
 You can dance until you drop and play until you're all tuckered out, too.

 Dates for Mickey's Halloween Party

-The party starts around the end of September and happens on Monday, Wednesday and Friday nights through Halloween, with a couple of extra days near the end of October.
-Tickets are a little less expensive for the first few nights, but they also sell out first.
+The party starts in mid-September and happens on Tuesday, Wednesday, and Friday nights through Halloween.
+Tickets are a little less expensive for the first few nights.

 Tickets for Mickey's Halloween Party

-Everyone older than 2 years old needs a ticket, and the best place to get them is through the Disneyland website.
-Season pass holders have to buy a separate ticket, but they get a discount.
+Everyone three years old or older needs a ticket.
+The best place to get them is through the Disneyland website.
 It's best to buy in advance because you can save up to $10 per ticket - and just in case they sell out.
-Check their website to buy tickets and get more information.Continue to 2 of 6 below.
+Check out their website to buy tickets and get more information.Continue to 2 of 6 below.

 02 of 06

-The changeover is smooth, with frequent announcements that Disneyland will be closing for a special event.
-After the official party start time, cast members and security may ask to see your wristband.
+Only party ticket holders can attend the Halloween Party.
+Day guests will be asked to leave the park after the official party start time.
+After that, cast members and security may ask to see your wristband.
 That's how they know that you have a ticket for the event.
-The easiest way to avoid frequent questions is just to make sure your band is visible, especially during the first couple of hours.
+The easiest way to avoid frequent questions is to make sure your band is visible, especially during the first couple of hours.

 What's It Like?

-Mickey's Halloween Party is a fun, family event, a good place to enjoy the holiday without seeing even one drop of fake blood.
+Mickey's Halloween Party is a fun, family-friendly event, a good place to enjoy the holiday without seeing even one drop of fake blood.
+Or hearing one terrified scream.
 Everyone is in a festive mood and lines at the rides are much shorter than usual.

-If you arrive at early entry time (3 hours before the party starts), you can enjoy the holiday decorations while it's still daylight.
+If you arrive at early entry time (three hours before the party starts), you can enjoy the holiday decorations while it's still daylight.
+You can also use those hours to have fun in California Adventure.

 What Is There to Do?

-When a friend who has a Disneyland annual pass told me that she was planning to go to Mickey's Halloween Party several times in the same year, I began to doubt her sanity.
-In fact, there's so much going on that you might not be able to pack it all into a single night, either.
+Some annual pass holders go to Mickey's Halloween Party several times in the same year.
+That might sound like overdoing it, but in fact, there's so much going on that you might not be able to pack it all into a single night, either.

 03 of 06